leonoravesterbacka/hsf.github.io/_activities/gsdocs.md

 To answer these questions, particle physicists build software to simulate and analyze what happens in particle physics detectors.

 Since 2011, CERN has participated in other Google initiatives such as Google Summer of Code (GSoC), first as a small organization (CERN-SFT) and later as an umbrella organization (CERN-HSF) to involve the high-energy physics community.
-Given the good results in the past under the GSoC program, CERN-HSF is eager to participate in this first edition of Season of Docs.
+Given the good results in the past under the GSoC program, CERN-HSF is eager to participate on this first edition of Season of Docs.

 ### Season of Docs 2019